codex-team/hawk/README.md

 ### <a name="our-team"></a>Our team

 [CodeX](https://ifmo.su) is a small team of enthusiasts.
-We love web-development, build a social and media services and trying to grow ourselves.
+We love web-development, build social and media services and trying to grow ourselves.

 Please, leave a feedback on the our email [team@ifmo.su](mailto:team@ifmo.su?subject=Hawk).
 We REALLY appreciate this.
 And thanks for reading.